Emily Thornberry: 3rd term (2015–2017)

-Thornberry opposed Britain's involvement in the Saudi Arabian-led intervention in Yemen against the Shia Houthis.
-She said that "while Saudi Arabia will remain a valued strategic, security and economic ally in the years to come, our support for their forces in Yemen must be suspended until the alleged violations of international humanitarian law in that conflict have been fully and independently investigated."
+In October 2016, Thornberry stated that she opposed Britain's involvement in the Saudi Arabian–led intervention in Yemen against the Shia Houthis.
+She said that "while Saudi Arabia will remain a valued strategic, security and economic ally in the years to come, our support for their forces in Yemen must be suspended until the alleged violations of international humanitarian law in that conflict have been fully and independently investigated".

+4th term (2017–2019)

+At the snap 2017 general election, Thornberry was again re-elected with an increased vote share of 62.8% and an increased majority of 20,263.
+Following the election, she was given the additional role of Shadow First Secretary of State, effectively acting as Corbyn's number 2.

 In May 2018 Thornberry said support in Syria for the country's president, Bashar al-Assad, had been "underestimated" in the West.
 In October 2018 Thornberry criticised Theresa May's government's response to Jamal Khashoggi's disappearance as "too little, too late".
-She said: "Imagine how this government would have reacted if either Russia or Iran had abducted–and in all likelihood murdered–one of their dissident journalists within the sovereign territory of another country."
+She said: "Imagine how this government would have reacted if either Russia or Iran had abducted—and in all likelihood murdered—one of their dissident journalists within the sovereign territory of another country".

+5th term (2019–2024)

+At the 2019 general election, Thornberry was again re-elected, with a decreased vote share of 56.3% and a decreased majority of 17,328.

-After Corbyn announced he was stepping down as leader, Thornberry was the first to officially announce that she would be running for leader of the Labour Party.
+After Corbyn announced he was stepping down as leader, Thornberry was the first to announce that she would be running for leader of the Labour Party.
 Defeated Labour MP Caroline Flint appeared on Sophy Ridge on Sunday and accused Thornberry of saying that Brexit voters in Northern England were 'stupid'.
 Thornberry appeared on ITV News and accused Flint of 'making up shit about her' and threatened to take legal action.
 She was eventually eliminated from the leadership election after failing to achieve enough nominations from constituency parties or affiliated groups.

 After the killing of Qasem Soleimani in the 2020 Baghdad International Airport airstrike, Thornberry condemned the actions of the United States government.
 She said that she shed no tears over the death, but was fearful of escalating tensions in the region.